juanjux/sandstorm-sandcats-cert-installer/README.md

 #### Configure Sandstorm network

 Configure Sandstorm to serve **unencripted HTTP** on any port that is not 443 and not accesible from the Internet.
-If you are [running Sandstorm on a Docker container](https://docs.sandstorm.io/en/latest/install/#option-6-using-sandstorm-within-docker) (like I do) just remove the "-p" parameter for the docker run command and add the port as a --expose like:
+If you are [running Sandstorm on a Docker container](https://docs.sandstorm.io/en/latest/install/#option-6-using-sandstorm-within-docker) (like I do) just remove the `-p` parameter for the `docker run` command and add the port as a `--expose` like:

 ```bash
 sudo docker run --name sandstorm \